"If the shoe fits, wear it", the saying goes.

 For data entry, a terminal identical to the one at the fueling bay may be installed or, alternatively, an industrial-grade tablet with a touch screen.
 The vehicle's complete maintenance history can be displayed—either on the tablet or on a larger, overhead-mounted flat screen—providing the technician with often critical hindsight and insight, such as repeatedly occurring modes of failure on a particular bus, for instance.

 Unionized floor personnel whose priorities don't always align with those of management.

 Public transportation agencies and their employees have traditionally been heavily unionized.
 Depending on location and an organization's culture, varying degrees of friction will exist between floor staff and management.
-But even in a best case scenario, the accurate data that managers need collected in order to achieve high levels of efficiency in their fleet is not necessarily foremost in the minds of floor workers.
+But even in a best-case scenario, the accurate data that managers need to collect to achieve high levels of efficiency in their fleet is not necessarily foremost in the minds of floor workers.

 A regrettable state of affairs that's been the downfall of many expensive management systems by way of GIGO (garbage in, garbage out).

 Remove the need for human intervention from the process at every opportunity.